-Our executive committee is currently made up of fifteen impressive and talented students.
+Our executive committee is currently made up of fourteen impressive and talented students.
 Our aim on the DUWIB exec is to build upon the foundations set out by prior committees, continuing to work closely with sponsors for the benefit of our members.
 This year we are also aiming to host more events independently of our sponsors for our members, focussing on topical, cross-industry business issues such as mentorship, the importance of networking, how to build a credible LinkedIn profile and basic CV starter points.

 What is unique about DUWIB?

 A recent study has shown that, in higher education, women usually match their male counterparts, and often out-perform them (Higher Education Policy Institute 2009).
 However, only 3% of the Fortune Global 500 have female CEOs.
 This gender imbalance is reflected in Durham’s business and career orientated societies.
 DUWIB aims to change this.
 Despite offering opportunities to all students, DUWIB encourages female speakers and company representatives to lead events and recount their paths to success.

 What do we do?

 Our activities focus on three key areas:

 Networking events to encourage a sense of unity and support both across the university (both undergrads and MBA students) and with the world of business, using our mentors (recent graduates) and local entrepreneurs network.